 Berry is a great base for exploring nearby wineries, beaches and nature walks.
-Learn about the town’s history at the Berry Historic Museum, browse for antiques and collectables in one of Berry’s heritage buildings or try an arts and crafts workshop at This Old House Studio.
+Learn about the town’s history at the Berry Historic Museum or along the self-guided Berry Historical Walk.
+Along the way, stop by the Berry Courthouse and browse for antiques and collectables in one of Berry’s heritage buildings.

 For collectables and handmade goods, The Berry Markets (also known as the Country Fair) is held on the first Sunday of the month at Berry Showground.

 View across the vineyard at Silos Estate - Credit: Silos Estate Vineyard Retreat and Winery

 Accommodation options include country cottages, garden retreats, boutique inns and farm stays, such as the charming Yellow Dog Cottage, Willow Farm and Bundara Farm.
 For an indulgent stay, book into Mt Hay Retreat, which is host to luxury villas complete with an outdoor bath and breathtaking views of the surrounding bucolic hills just minutes from Berry village.